dipamsen/docker-internals/docs/NOTES.md

 - A PID namespace isolates the process ID table, so that processes within a namespace has its own set of PID numbers.
 - A network namespace isolates network interfaces, routing tables, firewall rules, etc. This allows containers to have their own network stack, separate from the host system.
 - A mount namespace isolates the filesystem mount points, so that containers have their own view of the filesystem.

+## What is Docker?

+Docker is an open-source platform that allows developers to _build_, _package_, and _run_ applications inside containers.

+Docker is a higher level ecosystem which has tools to package and distribute containerised applications.

+​Docker is an open-source platform that enables developers to build, deploy, and manage applications within containers—lightweight, portable units that package an application along with its dependencies and environment.

+By utilizing containerization, Docker ensures that applications run consistently across various computing environments, enhancing portability and reducing conflicts between different system configurations.
+It leverages OS-level virtualization to deliver software in packages called containers, which are isolated from one another and bundle their own software, libraries, and configuration files. ​

 ## Docker Ecosystem